sbofgayschool/KV2/document/deployment.md

 python3 PATH_TO_KHALA_REPOSITORY/judicator/boot.py --boot-print-log --etcd-print-log --mongodb-print-log --main-print-log --etcd-cluster-init-independent
 ```

-You may wish to run clean.bash before start up to remove runtime generated files of last execution.
+You may wish to run clean.bash before start up to remove runtime generated files of last execution and
+(re)create necessary working directories.

 Also, you can put Etcd and MongoDB startup files in data/etcd_init and data/mongodb_init.
 These files will be copied
 to Etcd and MongoDB data directories before starting them up.